mathandy/python-macduff-colorchecker-detector/README.md

 The translation to python was done by Andrew Port and was partially supported by [Rare](https://rare.org) as part of work done for the [Fish Forever](http://www.fishforever.org/) project.

-## Some Changes from the Original Algorithm
+## Changes from the original algorithm:
-1. A parameter `MIN_RELATIVE_SQUARE_SIZE` has been added as a work-around for an issue where the algorithm would choke on images where the ColorChecker was smaller than a certain hard-coded size relative to the image dimensions.
+    * A parameter `MIN_RELATIVE_SQUARE_SIZE` has been added as a work-around for an issue where the algorithm would choke on images where the ColorChecker was smaller than a certain hard-coded size relative to the image dimensions.

-2. The original code by ryanfb made use of an undocumented OpenCV function named `CV_IS_SEQ_HOLE`.
-The related check was removed in this Python version of the algorithm.
-This ommission has not been noted to cause any effect.

 ## Usage